 Official Range and Habitat

 According to "official" facts and sources, the mountain lion is allegedly found in only thirteen states: Arizona, California, Idaho, Colorado, Florida, South Dakota, Montana, New Mexico, Washington, Oregon, Texas, Utah and Wyoming.
 We know better than that and have personally seen evidence of cougars in Oklahoma.
 Mountain lions have been displaced as man has moved farther and farther into the mountain lion's habitat.

 Cougar Family Life, Reproduction and Lifespan

-Female cougars have their young for the first time when they are between 1 and 1/2 to 3 years of age.
+Female cougars have their young for the first time when they are between 1½ to 3 years of age.
 On average, only on of the usual six kittens lives to adulthood, however, they can have a new litter every 2 to 3 years.
 After six months of age, the kittens can start to hunt on their own, and generally leave to find their own territory after two years of age.
 Expected cougar lifespan is 8 to 10 years in the wild, and 20 years in captivity.

 Mountain lions tend to be independent, only a mother and her kittens live in groups.
 They are often elusive, usually only seen at dusk and dawn.
 However, if you live in cougar country, you should always be very vigilant.

 Cougars strike quickly, so be vigilant and call us right away if you see signs of one's arrival.
 Signs to look for include territorial markings including scrape marks, feces and urine.
 Sometimes the males will scrape leaves and grass into a pile and urinate on it in order to mark its territory - lion territories just barely overlap.

-Learn more about cougar attacks, removal, safety and prevention in our mountain lion control section with information on hunting and trapping cougars and information on related Oklahoma restrictions, some precautions you can take to avoid puma problems, preventative measures, and what to do if you are attacked.
+Learn more about cougar attacks, removal, safety and prevention in our mountain lion control section with information on cougars in Oklahoma, hunting and trapping cougars, information on related Oklahoma restrictions, some precautions you can take to avoid puma problems, preventative measures, and what to do if you are attacked.
 You'll also find out more about feeding habits and what to do if your attacked.
-We’ve also got advice regarding some precautions you can take now to avoid puma problems later and interesting facts on cougars in Oklahoma.
+We've also got information on black leopards, sometimes referred to as black jaguars or panthers, including a look at potential sightings in Oklahoma.